• Holiday Closure

 • Development of the Cardiac Emergency Response Plan (CERP)

-The Cardiac Emergency Response Plan (Appendix 1, Appendix 2 of the Cardiac Emergency Response Plan PDF) was developed by the Molloy University Heart Safe Committee.
+The Cardiac Emergency Response Plan (Appendix 1, Appendix 2) was developed by the Molloy University Heart Safe Committee.
 The committee is comprised of nursing faculty and members of the Molloy Student Nurse Association.
 The members maintain current Basic Life Support (BLS) training, which includes use of the AED.

 • Cardiac Emergency Response Plan Steps